TheRedBrain/food-overhaul/README.md

 ## Customization

-All food effects that were previously part of Food Overhaul were moved to [Food Overhaul - Effects](https://github.com/TheRedBrain/food-overhaul-effects).
-This gives mod pack authors / players the option to use their own food effects.

 Food effects can be added to any item (even modded) by vanilla methods (mainly commands) or by using third party mods.

 https://modrinth.com/mod/item-components and https://modrinth.com/mod/default-components both allow setting the default components of items via data packs.

+This gives mod pack authors / players the option to use their own food effects.

+## Just want to play?

+[Food Overhaul - Vanilla Foods](https://github.com/TheRedBrain/food-overhaul-vanilla-foods) adds food effects to vanilla items.

-### Hunger and saturation
+## Hunger and saturation

 Food Overhaul does not remove these systems.
 They can be used in combination with the food effects.